DPDK/dpdk/doc/guides/eventdevs/cnxk.rst

 - ``CN10K Getwork mode``

-  CN10K supports multiple getwork prefetch modes, by default the prefetch mode is set to none.
+  CN10K supports three getwork prefetch modes no prefetch[0], prefetch immediately[1] and delayed prefetch on forward progress event[2].
+  The default getwork mode is 2.

   For example::